Sebastianhju/Runeterra-5e/Items/Rares.md

 - 4500 Gold
 - Wondrous item
-- Attunement

 **Giants Might**: While wielding this item your strength score is set to 18.
+Additionally you carring capacity counts as if you were large size.

-**Health**: You gain maximum hit points equal two times your level.
+**Health**: You gain maximum hit points equal to your level.

 ---